looselycoupled/PartyPeeple/README.md

 # Facebook Integration
 In order to use this app you will need to create a Facebook application at http://developers.facebook.com.
-Within the application_controller you will need to add your own app_id and app_secret to communicate with Facebook's Open Graph API.
+You can enter the application ID and Secret data into rails/config/facebook.yml.

 # Puppet
 N/A